VasiliyKolihalov/FatNetLib/docs/2-essentials/7-serialization.md

 ## How a package is serialized

-When we send a package using `Courier`, it goes through `SendingMiddlewares` which should include middleware responsible for serialization.
+When you send a package using `Courier`, it goes through `SendingMiddlewares` which should include middleware responsible for serialization.
 Within this middleware, all sending fields of the package are serialized into a sequence of bytes according to the serialization format.
 They are then put into the `Serialized` field of the package and delivered over the network.
 On the receiving side, an empty package is created with the `Serialized` field set.
 Next, the package goes